neilgrom/neilgrom.github.io/_posts/2025-01-31-blog-post-title-from-name.md

 That's everything I've got in terms of how I enable myself to do my job better/faster.
 I'm excited to see the gain I'm going to get from TextBlaze from shorthand to text inserts to pulling up formatting for different sql queries as I get started.

+I'd love to hear what tools you use to enable yourself to work more efficiently!
+Feel free to drop a comment down below.

 Here's to working less and getting paid the same amount!
 (Hopefully) -nhg